beetbox/beets/docs/plugins/lastgenre.rst

 Running Manually
 ----------------

-In addition to running automatically on import, the plugin can also run manually from the command line.
+In addition to running automatically on import, the plugin can also be run manually from the command line.
 Use the command ``beet lastgenre [QUERY]`` to fetch genres for albums matching a certain query.